 The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with generally accepted accounting principles.
 Income is recognized when earned and expenses are recognized when incurred.

 Cash and Cash Equivalents

-Cash and cash equivalents consist of a checking account and money market funds.
+Cash and cash equivalents consist of a checking account, certificates of deposit which have an original maturity of 90 days or less, and money market funds.

 Investments